Key Takeaways

 G2 Rating: Approximately 4.4 out of 5

 Barracuda provides cloud based email protection along with spam filtering, account takeover defense, and anti phishing features.
-It is a popular choice for organizations looking for cost effective security with straightforward administration.

 Cisco Secure Email